 Qatar Central Bank (QCB) has unveiled the fifth series of Qatar currency notes in December 2020.
 The new Qatari Riyal banknotes have come into effect from December 18, 2020.

-As per the latest announcement, all denomination of Qatar currency notes will have new designs and added security features.
-QCB has also introduced a 200 Qatari Riyal bank note for the first time.
+As per the latest announcement, all denominations of Qatar currency notes will have new designs and added security features.
+QCB has also introduced a 200 Qatari Riyal banknote for the first time.

 New Qatar Currency Notes: Design Features

 The front designs of the new banknotes share a common theme based on traditional geometric patterns, the State of Qatar flag, Qatari flora (Dreama) and an ornate gate representing the historical Qatari architecture.

 The back designs comprise themes reflecting Qatari tradition, Islamic history, culture, flora and fauna and development of education, sport and the economy.

 QR1 shows Traditional Dhow (Bateel) and the Oyster and Pearl Monument.